metacontract/mc/site/docs/01-concepts/02-key-concepts.md

 Use cases:
 - Creating multiple instances of a standardized contract (e.g., token contracts, voting systems).
-- Deploying personalized contract instances for users or organizations.
+- Deploying personalized contract instances for users or organizations. (e.g. contract wallets, DAO contracts)

-## Upgrade Process

-The upgrade process in the Meta Contract architecture is straightforward:

-1. Deploy a new Function Contract with updated logic.
-2. Update the Dictionary Contract to point the relevant function selector(s) to the new Function Contract address.
-3. The Proxy Contract will automatically use the new Function Contract for subsequent calls.

-This process allows for granular upgrades without changing the Proxy Contract's address or disrupting the overall system.
+### 3. Contract Size Management

+By splitting logic into individual Function Contracts, Meta Contracts effectively bypass the 24.576kB contract size limit.
+This modular approach allows for more complex and feature-rich contracts without being constrained by size limitations.

+### 4. Schema-based Storage Management

+The use of a schema-based storage management system simplifies handling storage conflicts during contract upgrades.
+This system ensures that storage layouts remain consistent and conflicts are minimized, facilitating smoother upgrades and maintenance.

 ## Security Considerations